aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-text/read-properties-of-paragraphs-from-a-powerpoint-presentation/_index.md

 ---

 ## **Introduction**
 This article shows how you can read the formatting properties of paragraphs from PowerPoint presentations using Aspose.Slides for Cloud API.
-You can use our REST API with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery, and much more.
+You can use our REST API with any language: .NET, Java, PHP, Ruby, Python, С++, and much more.

 ## **API Information**